ijc8/kilobeat/README.md

 Networked livecoding instrument, with aleatoric recording and playback.

+Works best in Chrome and derivatives; Firefox support in the works.

 ### [Demo](https://ijc8.me/kilobeat)

 ![kilobeat](screenshot.png)

 ## Usage

+For a broad overview and some cultural context, [read this](https://ijc8.me/2020/05/22/kilobeat/).

 ### Online mode
 In online mode, each player has control over a single Javascript expression, which generates successive samples of that player's audio output.
 This is their instrument.
 Each player has one instrument, and players can see what all other players are doing as they edit and run their code.
 Players can also control _where_ they play their instrument using the canvas at the top: the headphones represent the listener, and each player can move their speaker by dragging (to change position) and scrolling (to change angle).